imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 The property 'lucene.indexFieldListNoAnalyze' defines a comma separated list of fields which will be added as keyword  fields into the lucene index.
 The content of this fields will not be analyzed.
 So a exact phrase search is possible here.

 ### IndexFieldListStore
-The property 'lucence.indexFieldListStore' defines a comma separated list of fields which will be stored into the Lucene Document.
-This kind of data can be requested by the method findHits().
+The property 'lucence.indexFieldListStore' defines a comma separated list of fields to be stored into the search index.
+This kind of data can be requested by the method findStubs().
 This finder method is faster but did not load the whole document.